 Router

 If you are thinking about controlling your devices with Apple HomeKit, the first thing you need to consider is your wifi system.
-If you don't have a strong signal throughout the home, you will face connection issues with
+If you don't have a strong signal throughout the home, you will face connection issues with ANY

 device.
 If you look at any bad review for any smart home device, the number one complaint is connection issues.
 You need a mesh system to limit the number of connection issues.
-I use a
+I use a Netgear Orbi system, and it works flawlessly with a strong signal throughout my home.
+The RBK20w

-is the best value in the Orbi family, but there are many
+is the best value in the Orbi family, but there are many great choices,

 Apple TV, HomePod, or iPad

-You certainly don't need an
+You certainly don't need an Apple TV

 or HomePod to start using your HomeKit devices, but you need at least one of them to control your devices remotely.
-I started with a couple of
+I started with a couple of light switches

-smart thermostat, but soon after, I bought the Apple TV and activated it as a home hub through the settings.
+and a smart thermostat, but soon after, I bought the Apple TV and activated it as a home hub through the settings.
 You can also use an iPad as a hub if you leave it at home all the time.
 Apple TV is the cheapest way to get remote access.

 I chose the HomeKit environment for its ease and the increased security compared to the alternatives.